Plutum-Developments/info/README.md

 ## What is the info repository?
 The info repository is pretty self-explanatory - it contains all the documentation, information, and other materials that may be published or pushed online.

+## Got any questions?
+Email hello@plutum.org, DM our Twitter, or ask on our Discord.
+We like to pride ourselves on quick answers and are open to any and all feedback!

+## Where's all the documentation?
+Documentation is either located here or at https://docs.plutum.org.
+For the most part, they should have the same documentation uploaded to them.
+However, note there may be a slight time lag between the two.